Skip to content

 10. Use of Sub-processor

 The same data protection obligations outlined in this DPA must be imposed on the Sub-processor through a written contract.
 The Data Processor can only engage Sub-Processors that have implemented adequate technical and organizational measures to ensure compliance with the Applicable Privacy Law.
-The Data Processor is obligated to assess and confirm that satisfactory measures have been implemented by the Sub-Processors and must be able to provide assessment reports to the Data Controller upon request.
+The Data Processor is obligated to assess that satisfactory measures have been implemented by the Sub-Processors and must be able to provide relevant information regarding such assessments to the Data Controller upon request, subject to confidentiality and security restrictions.

 If a Sub-Processor fails to meet its data protection obligations, the Data Processor remains liable to the Data Controller as if the Data Processor itself were responsible for the processing.